retypeapp/retype/guides/cli.md

 ## `retype wallet`

-The `retype wallet` command is for managing Retype license keys.
+The `retype wallet` command is for managing Retype keys.

-Retype license keys are stored within an encrypted wallet file called **license.dat**.
+Retype keys are stored within an encrypted wallet file called **license.dat**.

-To add a Retype license key to your wallet, run the following command:
+To add a Retype key to your wallet, run the following command:

 ```
 retype wallet --add <your-license-key-here>
 ```

-Once a license key is added to your wallet, the license key does not need to be added again.
+Once a key is added to your wallet, the key does not need to be added again.
 The key is stored in the wallet and Retype will read the key from the wallet with future builds.

-A Retype license key can also be passed during a build.
+A Retype key can also be passed during a build.
 The key is NOT stored in wallet.
 The key would need to be passed with each call to `retype build`.

 ```
 retype build --secret <your-license-key-here>